reactive/data-client/docs/core/README.md

 For many cases like toggling todo.completed, incrementing an upvote, or dragging and drop a frame this can be too slow!

-We can optionally tell Rest Hooks to perform the React renders immediately.
+We can optionally tell Reactive Data Client to perform the React renders immediately.
 To do this we'll need to specify _how_.

 [getOptimisticResponse](/rest/guides/optimistic-updates) is just like [setState with an updater function](https://react.dev/reference/react/useState#updating-state-based-on-the-previous-state).
 Using [snap](./api/Snapshot.md) for access to the store to get the previous